 Marshmallow Shooter Supplies

 Here’s what you need to make these easy marshmallow shooters:

-You will also need 1/2″ wide connectors as follows (make sure to buy smooth not threaded connectors):
+- 1/2″ wide connectors as follows (make sure to buy smooth not threaded connectors)

 - Connect the other end of your 2″ length of pipe into an elbow joint.

-- Connect the other 2″ section of pipe to other side.
+- Slide the 2″ section of pipe into the other side to connect.

 - Next comes the other elbow.